dotnet/EntityFramework.Docs/entity-framework/core/get-started/aspnetcore/existing-db.md

 If you receive an error stating `The term 'Scaffold-DbContext' is not recognized as the name of a cmdlet`, then close and reopen Visual Studio.

 > [!TIP]
 > You can specify which tables you want to generate entities for by adding the `-Tables` argument to the command above.
-E.g. `-Tables Blog,Post`.
+For example, `-Tables Blog,Post`.

 The reverse engineer process created entity classes (`Blog.cs` & `Post.cs`) and a derived context (`BloggingContext.cs`) based on the schema of the existing database.